Panorama : the Saint Chapel

 Building a second chapel to house the saint Relics is a sign of the symbolic importance attached to the castle of Bourbon, considered a « family home » by every member of the family.

-These relics and the gems built to house them in this home is also a political message.
-They are intended to remind everybody, including the Kings of France themselves, that the Bourbons have Capetian blood in their veins and that they are descended from Saint Louis; in those times, that meant that they were the depository of a royal power transfer.
+These relics, and the gems that were built to house them in this family home, is also a political message.
+They were intended to remind everybody, including the Kings of France themselves, that the Bourbons have Capetian blood in their veins and that they are descended from Saint Louis.
+In those times, that meant that they were the depository of a royal power transfer.
 They were thus legitimate in exercising their power and function.
+The chapel and the relics they house consequently reassert the Bourbons’ ambition to succeed to the throne of France.
+This will come to reality in 1589 with one of their descendent from the House of Bourbon-Vendôme, Henri I de Navare, known as Henri IV.

 © March 2023